-- As an input to monitor key fisheries against harvest strategies - As an input to monitor biomass trends for target and bycatch species - To enable reliable estimations and the nature of ETP species interactions and captures - To enable timely responses to sustainability and environmental impact issues - To provide a high level of confidence in fishers' at sea compliance with regulatory and nonregulatory measures.
+- As an input to monitor key fisheries against harvest strategies - As an input to monitor biomass trends for target and bycatch species - To enable reliable estimations and the nature of ETP species interactions and captures - To enable timely responses to sustainability and environmental impact issues - To provide a high level of confidence in fishers' at sea compliance with regulatory and non-regulatory measures.

 The level of observer coverage for the different fisheries/sectors is tailored to suit the data and information requirements, including for stock assessment, compliance monitoring and ETP species captures.
-FNZ considers that 30% coverage is sufficient for most fisheries/sectors but implements high (80-100%) coverage for fisheries where there may be what are deemed by management to be high risk ETP species (e.g. squid and southern blue whiting trawl fisheries where operations overlap with sea lions).
+FNZ considers that 30% coverage is sufficient for most fisheries/sectors but implements high (80-100%) coverage for fisheries where there may be what are deemed by management to be high-risk ETP species (e.g., squid and southern blue whiting trawl fisheries where operations overlap with sea lions).

 With a limited pool of observers, achievement of target observer coverage rates in all sectors may be affected by priorities around particular fisheries.
-For example, during 2018-19, Ministerial directives requiring high levels of observer coverage in a number of inshore fisheries for monitoring of dolphin interactions (e.g. West Coast North Island), resulted in reprioritisation of observer deployments.
+For example, during 2018-19,

+Ministerial directives requiring high levels of observer coverage in a number of inshore fisheries for monitoring of dolphin interactions (e.g., West Coast North Island), resulted in reprioritisation of observer deployments.
 This led to challenges in achieving coverage targets in some domestic deepwater fisheries.

-For the ling longline fleet the coverage achieved in 2018-19 was 11% (357 days), which was slightly below the target of 400 observer days (FNZ, 2020a).
-Observer coverage in this fleet over the recent 5-year period has ranged between 9% and 23% of hooks deployed, with an average of 15% coverage (Table 1).
+For the ling longline fleet, the coverage achieved in 2019-20 was 320 days, slightly below the target of 400 observer days (FNZ, 2021).
+Observer coverage in this fleet over the recent 5-year period has ranged between 9% and 23% of hooks deployed, with an average of 15% coverage.
+Observer coverage in 2020-21 was severely restricted due to the Covid-19 epidemic, with < 1% of hooks observed (Table 1).

-Table 1: Observer coverage in the ling longline fisheries (LIN 3, 4, 5, 6 & 7) as a percentage of hooks observed, 2015-16 to 2019-20.
+Table 1: Observer coverage in the ling longline fisheries (LIN 3, 4, 5, 6 & 7) as a percentage of hooks observed, 2015-16 to 2020-21.